The Brou\'e invariant of a $p$-permutation equivalence: Introduction

 \begin{corollary} Suppose that $D$ is a defect group of $B=\calO Gb$, that $H=N_G(D)$, and that the block idempotent $c$ of $\calO H$ is the Brauer correspondent of $b$ with respect to Brauer's first main theorem, i.e., $\bar{c}=\br_D(b)$.
 Then the Brou\'e invariant of any $p$-permutation equivalence and any splendid Rickard equivalence between $B$ and $C$ is equal to $1$ or $-1$.
 In particular, if there exists a $p$-permutation equivalence (resp.~splendid Rickard equivalence) between $B$ and $C$ then there also exists one with Brou\'e invariant equal to $1$. \end{corollary}

 \begin{proof} In the situation of the corollary, one can choose $D=E$ so that $C_G(D)=C_H(E)$.
-Moreover, one can choose $f=e$ to obtain that $V\cong W$.
-The first statement follows now from Theorem~\ref{thm main} and Remark~\ref{rem Rickard}(b).
+Moreover, one can choose $f=e$ to obtain that $b(B)=b(C)$.
+The first statement follows now from Theorem~\ref{thm main}.
 The last statement follows from replacing $\gamma$ with $-\gamma$ or shifting $X_\bullet$ by one degree. \end{proof}

+Next we apply Corollary~\ref{cor main} in order to relate $p$-permutation equivalences and splendid Rickard equivalences to various refinements of the Alperin-McKay conjecture.
+Suppose that $b$, $D$, $H$, and $c$ are as in Corollary~\ref{cor main}.
+Let $\Irr_0(KGb)$ denote the set of characters of irreducible $KGb$-modules of height zero.
+Then the Alperin-McKay conjecture, see Conjecture~3 in \cite{Alperin1976}, states that